 Take a mashrutka (minibus) from Samgori Metro Station in Tbilisi.
 A ticket costs 6 GEL and it takes a bit less than 2 hours to reach Sighnagi.
 There’s an hourly mashrutka that will bring you back to Tbilisi in the evening.

--> or book a tour to Sighnaghi with Get Your Guide.
-Check out the options and prices here.
+-> or book a day trip to Sighnaghi with Get Your Guide:

 Sighnaghi – photo by Irma Laghadze